aliciatay-zls/banking/README.md

 | User         | 2000     | abc123   |
 | User         | 2001     | abc123   |
 | Admin        | admin    | abc123   |

+If you registered instead, 2 bank accounts will be opened for you automatically.
+This is for demonstration purposes.

 ## More Docs